A1. CHARLES SILVEY

 The irregular militia forces on both sides conducted guerrilla operations.
 The number of participants that engaged in guerrilla warfare at any one time was usually small.
 The operations consisted of raids, skirmished, ambushes, sabotage, terror, arson and murder, with few rules of war and limited military objectives.
 The Union irregular forces were normally referred to as the " Guards".
 The Confederate irregular forces were normally referred to as the "State Guards".
 William C. Quantrill was the most noted Confederate guerrilla leader.
 He was killed by Federal forces in May 1865.
 The worst elements were the "bushwackers".
 The "bushwackers" were a criminal element operating along the MO and AK border where there was no effective law enforcement.
 They held allegiance to neither side and were often hunted by both sides for atrocities they committed.
 The lawlessness bred by internecine warfare continued after the war in the activities of outlaws such as Frank and Jesse James and the Younger brothers who served with William Clarke Quantrill's guerrillas.

-Copyright February 2000 by Thomas W. Mitchiner, Greenville, NC.
+Copyright February 2000 by Thomas W. Mitchiner.
 These documents may be freely used for private purposes, and included in your own genealogy.
-However, this document is copyrighted as stated above and may not be sold, nor given to anyone, who may attempt to derive profit from same.
+Copying all the pages for this website is encouraged as it could go offline.
+This document , however, is copyrighted as stated above and may not be sold, nor given to anyone, who may attempt to derive profit from same.
 For corrections, comments, or additional verifiable information concerning the first generation please contact Thomas W. Mitchiner.

 Return "Silvey and Silvy" page